Economy rate: Overview

 The economy rate is typically more important in limited-overs cricket than in the longer Test match format.
 The shorter forms of the game demand that bowlers (and fielders) restrict the flow of runs from the opposition to limit the total accrued by the point at which the overs run out, giving their own team a better chance of making the winning score.
-In Tests and other first-class matches, time is more plentiful and the innings usually terminates once all ten wickets are taken rather than after a pre-determined number of overs; the priority of the bowling side is then to limit the runs scored per wicket rather than per over.
+In Tests and other first-class matches, time is more plentiful and the innings usually terminates once all ten wickets are taken rather than after a predetermined number of overs; the priority of the bowling side is then to limit the runs scored per wicket rather than per over.
 However, there is a balance to be struck - a bowler with a high economy rate in a Test match is generally still aiding the batting side's total, while taking a wicket in limited overs matches usually helps the bowling team by slowing the run rate.

-Prior to 8th September 2020, the mean economy rate across all Test matches was 2.75, in one-day internationals 4.70 and in Twenty20 internationals 7.44.
+Prior to 8 September 2020, the mean economy rate across all Test matches was 2.75, in one-day internationals 4.70 and in Twenty20 internationals 7.44.
 Although styles of play have evolved over the years, and bearing in mind that limited-overs cricket is a more modern phenomenon, it is evident that bowlers' economy rates tend to be higher for shorter formats of the game.